top of page

 · Drafting agreements to assert the rights of First Nations people to their heritage;

-· Consulting and providing reports, protocols and policies for a range of organisations across the government, development, environmental, community, health and university sectors;
+· Consulting and providing reports, protocols and policies for a range of organisations across the government, arts, development, environmental, community, health and university sectors;

 · Reforming organisational governance to better reflect First Nations issues, needs and voices;